mlcommons/inference/edge/object_classification/mobilenets/tflite/README.md

 lib-tflite-prebuilt-0.1.7-android-arm64
 $ ck install package:lib-tflite-prebuilt-0.1.7-android-arm64 [--target_os=android23-arm64]
 ```

-**NB:** Currently we have no TFLite 1.13.1 prebuilt packages.
-Please [let us know](info@dividiti.com) if you would like us to create some.
+**NB:** Please [let us know](info@dividiti.com) if you would like us to create
+prebuilt packages for TFLite 1.13.1.

 ### Install the MobileNet models for TFLite

-To select interactively from one of the non-quantized and quantized MobileNets-v1-1.0-224 models adopted for MLPerf Inference v0.5:
+To select interactively from one of the non-quantized and quantized
+MobileNets-v1-1.0-224 models adopted for MLPerf Inference v0.5:
 ```
 $ ck install package --tags=model,tflite,mlperf,mobilenet
 ```